ardittristan/VTTInlineWebviewer/README.md

 ## Troubleshooting

-* If the site disallows embedding in iframes you can try enabling compatibility mode, compatibility mode might not fully fix the issue and uses analytics to prevent abuse.
+* If the site disallows embedding in iframes you can try enabling compatibility mode, compatibility mode might not fully fix the issue and logs domain names to prevent abuse.

 * If your url has a \[ or \] in it it will break the module.